Ben has been a geek all of his life, so his expertise tends to fall into gaming and technology.

 First of all, the story mentions plenty of wild animals such as the crocodile, hippo, monkey, elephant, and tropical birds.
 This will help the children learn more about the jungle and wildlife.
 Also, besides the big bad crocodile, all the other animals in the story are against the crocodile’s plans.
 This can help a child to distinguish dangerous carnivorous animals from peaceful herbivores at a young age.

 The crocodile tries to capture the kids four times.
 Each time the other animals expose him and ruin his plan.
-In the end, the elephant throws the crocodile through the sky and passing all the planets of the solar system before landing on the sun; it can help your child learn about the concept of outer space and the name of the planets.
+In the end, the elephant throws the crocodile through the sky and passes all the planets of the solar system before landing on the sun; it can help your child learn about the concept of outer space and the name of the planets.

 The Fly That Forgot Its Name